 27. Visit the Calouste Gulbenkian museum

-map Av. de Berna 45A
+map location Av. de Berna 45A

-Most visitors to Lisbon come for the sunshine and atmosphere, but if you’re dealing with a rainy day, then this art museum is worth a visit.
-The Gulbenkian is one of Lisbon’s top museums, housing an outstanding collection ranging all the way from Rembrandt to ancient Greco-Roman art, largely originating in the private collection of oil magnate Calouste Gulbenkian.
-Entry is free on Sundays after 2 pm.
+However, the Gulbenkian is one of Lisbon’s top museums, housing an outstanding collection ranging all the way from Rembrandt to ancient Greco-Roman art, largely originating in the private collection of oil magnate Calouste Gulbenkian.

 28. Visit the stunning Oceanarium

-map on Esplanada Dom Carlos I
+map location on Esplanada Dom Carlos I

 Opened in 1998, the Oceanarium was the centerpiece of the world’s fair.
 It is to this day the biggest indoor aquarium in Europe, featuring a huge main tank with two levels of observation deck.
 The tank houses many schools of fish, reef sharks, and rays.
 It’s a stunning aquarium where you’ll no doubt have the urge to press your nose against the glass many times.